Citizen Patrol in Ashford Hollow

 Update April 21, 2018:

 Citizen Patrol training / re-certification classes are resuming on an as-needed basis.
-If you are interested in being trained / re-ceertified, please contact Lee Brunell (our new CP Coordinator) for details as paperwork needst to be completed and approved prior to attending class.
-See below for a link to contact Lee.
+If you are interested in being trained / re-certified, please contact Lee Brunell (our new CP Coordinator) for details as paperwork needs to be completed and approved prior to attending class.

 Citizen Patrol Training & Re-certification Class